darencard/darencard.github.io/_blog/2019-09-15-radseq-intro-lesson.md

 git clone https://github.com/darencard/RADis
 ```

 One more thing we will need to do is add the software in this repository to our software `$PATH`, which is where the computer looks for software to run by default.
-Let's do that real quick.
+Note that this is a temporary addition that will not persist beyond this session or if this directory is moved.
+There are ways to permanently add these software to your `$PATH` that I can show if anyone is interested.

 ```bash
 cd RADis